vincentarelbundock/Rdatasets/doc/HistData/rst/Guerry.rst

    Source: A1 (Compte rendus par le ministre des finances)

 ``Desertion``
-   Military disertion, ratio of the number of young soldiers accused of desertion to the force of the military contingent, minus the deficit produced by the insufficiency of available billets– Average of the years 1825-1827.
+   Military desertion, ratio of the number of young soldiers accused of desertion to the force of the military contingent, minus the deficit produced by the insufficiency of available billets– Average of the years 1825-1827.
 Source: A1 (Compte du ministere du guerre, 1829 etat